Merrell Moab Speed 2 Review | Worth It In 2026?

 Are Merrell Moab Speed 2 good hiking shoes?

 Yes!
-The Merrell Moab Speed 2 are excellent hiking shoes.
-They perform well on varied terrain, currently rated as our #2 hiking shoe of this year.
+The Merrell Moab Speed 2 is an excellent hiking shoe.
+They perform well on varied terrain, currently rated as our #1 hiking shoe of this year.

 Is Merrell Moab Speed good for running?